Liberty Victoria: History

 members, and became an incorporated body in 1984.
 It underwent an organisational restructure, creating sub-committees focusing on policies such as criminal justice and minority rights.
 The new president was senior barrister Ron Castan QC.
 Gareth Evans, later Attorney General of Australia, served as vice-president for several years.

 In 1984 the council supported a Human Rights Bill, which did not get passed, and in 1985 opposed the introduction of a national identity card, later called the Australia Card.
 It developed educational materials for secondary schools, raising ethical questions and human rights issues, and prepared written submissions to government on topics such as police powers, prisons, health and industrial affairs, as well as discussing such issues on radio.

 There were organisational changes in 1990 and again in 1998, with a new constitution.
-In 1995, the Council was rebranded as Liberty Victoria, for media appeal and to put previous internal divisions behind them.
+In 1995, the council was rebranded as Liberty Victoria, for media appeal and to put previous internal divisions behind them.

 In the 21st century came Australia's treatment of asylum seekers, the Tampa affair, the "terror laws", and the extension of police powers, partly a result of politicians' scaremongering law and order campaigns.
 There was another organisational overhaul in 2010.

 Liberty Victoria has always been supported by the Victorian Bar, and the position of president has often been held by retired Federal Court of Australia judges and lawyers, who have included Julian Burnside, Chris Maxwell and Ron Merkel.

-As of October 2021, Julia Kretzenbacher is president of Liberty Victoria.